flokleiser/IADMethods_Blog/docs/Lesson-1.md

 Introduction to the Course

-!!! note
+>[!note]
+>
-    i did not take any notes for the first lesson because Joëlle said we shouldnt have our laptops open during the lesson.
+>i did not take any notes for the first lesson because Joëlle said we shouldnt have our laptops open during the lesson.
 I only realized later that this probably was a misunderstanding

 ___